 The aesthetic differences between granite and marble are a matter of taste, some people prefer the natural look of granite, which comes in a wide range of colours and patterns.
 Others like the elegance and veining of marble, which is easily recognisable and most commonly available in blacks or whites.

-Granite is often cited as the most durable natural countertop material available and is known for resisting cracks and chips.
-Hot pans can be placed directly on the countertop, you can cut on the surface without knife damage, and granite is resistant to stains and spills.
+Granite is often cited as the most durable natural Benchtop material available and is known for resisting cracks and chips.
+Hot pans can be placed directly on the benchtops, you can cut on the surface without knife damage, and granite is resistant to stains and spills.
 Marble is much more porous and will stain a lot easier and more prone to scratching.

 Maintenance and repairs